Azure/bicep-registry-modules/docs/Spec/Template/README.md

 ^ TODO: Insert link to ARM-TTK rule related to this value

 In addition, the template should include the following parameters for each resource in the template.
-This example shows the defaults for a `KeyVault` resource.
+This example shows the parmaters declared for a `KeyVault` resource.
 The default values for each parameter should be set to the template parameter related above.

 | Name                         | Type     | Default                | Notes |
 | ---------------------------- | -------- | ---------------------- | ----- |